7 Places to See Diego Rivera Murals in Mexico City

 Quick History of Diego Rivera Mexico City Murals

 Diego Rivera was a prominent figure in Mexican muralism, a public art movement that began in the 1920s.
-But Rivera’s murals were not merely decorative pieces.
+And similar to other artists of this movement, Rivera’s murals were not merely decorative.
 Many of his murals were political statements intended to provoke thought and inspire action.

 Bold lines, flat forms, and vivid colors defined Rivera’s aesthetic.
 His compositions burst with movement and symbolism.
 While he humanized historical and revolutionary figures, working class people and indigenous cultures also dominated his scenes.